 Why: Existing timers didn’t do what I wanted – also – I have a watering system – I want it to run at dusk and dawn every day – but not in December through February (ice)!
 I had to have control over both days of the week and months.
 Existing timers didn’t do that either.
 Many seemed to be based on the old mechanical timers but without moving parts.
 That won’t do.

 Firstly: the name.
-It’s a timer – but it’s a BIG one – so I’ve called it BigTimer. (note: the original scheduler is no longer developed – BigTimer does everything Scheduler does and much, much more).
+It’s a timer – but it’s a BIG one – so I’ve called it BigTimer. (note: the original "Scheduler" node is no longer developed – BigTimer does everything Scheduler did and much, much more).

-If you set the timer to come on, say at dusk and off at midnight, you can override the setting during the day by sending “on” to the input.
+Manual Override: If you set the timer to turn on, say at dusk and off at midnight, you can override the setting during the day by sending “on” to the input.
 This override will reset at the next auto change of state.
+Please note "night" and "endNight" are included for completeness but are not guaranteed to work depending where you are in the world.
+Perhaps better to stick with dusk/dawn, sunset/sunrise etc.

 Here is a test setup for BigTimer, just using simply injection nodes:

-And here’s what happens if you press ON (a simple inject – you can send that message in the payload by any means you like)…
+And here’s what happens if you manually press ON (a simple inject in this example – you can send that message in the payload by any means you like)…

 But what are those other two outputs?

 Output 1: is a message – you control the topic and payload – so I use it, for example, as I do, to send a message to MQTT to control something.
 You can have this message go out once – or every minute.
-There are other components to the msg object on the first output, there for information only.
+There are other components to the msg object on the first and second outputs, use these extra messages or not as you prefer.

-In this example (version 1.5.0 of Bigtimer onwards) you see various items in the output -also note that this view is in Node-Red 0.16.2 which is different to older versions – I strongly recommend you upgrade if using an earlier version.
+In this example (version 1.5.5 of BigTimer onwards) you see various items in the output -also note that this view is in Node-Red 0.18.5 – I strongly recommend you upgrade if using an earlier version.

 Output 2: outputs a 1 or 0 every minute when checking (in msg.payload) – you can use that to light up something.